Lana near Merano is one of the oldest fruit growing villages of South Tyrol

 More information

-The South Tyrolean Fruit Growing Museum stays open every year from March resp.
-April to early November, closed in winter.
-Season start 2025 in April.
+The South Tyrolean Fruit Growing Museum stays open every year from the end of March resp. early April to early November, Saturday rest day, in June also on Sundays.
+Short closure of the museum before the start of the summer season from June 1 to 8, 2025.
+It remains closed in winter.